MBC TV: History

-On 21 February 1961, the Seoul Private Broadcasting Corporation was established.
-On 22 June 1966, the company received a broadcasting license from the government and started broadcasting on terrestrial television on 8 August 1969.
 On 5 October 1970, MBC Newsdesk was launched as the network's newscast.
+MBC expanded its reach nationwide that same year.
 A year later, on 10 January 1971, the names of all regional broadcasters were merged under the MBC brand.
-On 22 December 1980, colour transmissions began in Seoul alone, followed by a nationwide adopting on 1 January 1981.
+On 22 December 1980 (initially scheduled for January 1981), MBC began colour transmission from its station in Seoul, alongside KBS2, subsequently expanding colour transmission to nationwide coverage on 1 January 1981.
+On April 1, 1983, it started broadcasting in Cheongju (MBC Cheongju).
+In October 1984, it removed daily dramas from its schedule.

-Together with its main rivals KBS and SBS, MBC TV began its full-scale daytime broadcasting on 1 December 2005.
-It went on to broadcast 24 hours a day on 1 January 2013 and discontinued on 30 December 2017.
+Together with its main rivals KBS and SBS, MBC TV began full-scale daytime broadcasting on 1 December 2005.
+It began broadcasting 24 hours a day on 1 January 2013 but discontinued fulltime broadcasting on 30 December 2017.
 As of 4 August 2014, the channel news program began to be broadcast from the new television station located in Sangam, and from 1 September of that same year, the channel began to produce all the programs in the new studios.